English & Creative Writing

 Many courses allow you to get out of the classroom and get lost in the archives and explore the world.
 You will have many opportunities to work on and design projects that combine academic inquiry and creative practice.

 Our faculty extends their classrooms beyond campus on a regular basis.
 Whether exploring the theatre and cultural heritage of England, nature writing in northern Minnesota, the Anglophone literature of the Caribbean, or Chicago’s vibrant literary scene, your imagination is opened to new insights and possibilities.

 You can earn course credit while pursuing internships for a block or longer, an important part of our degree program that allows you to clarify goals, make connections, and perform meaningful work in a variety of fields.
 Students have recently held Cornell Fellowships at Creative Materials in Huntington Beach, California (creating teaching materials), and Westview Press in Boulder, Colorado (academic texts), as well as internships with IowaWatch.org (journalism), ESPN 100, Chautauqua Writers’ Center (arts administration in creative writing), Phantom Graphics (comics), and African Great Lakes Initiative in Burundi.

-The diverse scholarly expertise of our faculty enables a curriculum steeped in literary tradition while fully engaged with the contemporary world.
-We endeavor to teach our students to read, evaluate, and write clearly about “the prose of the world,” the myriad texts they will be confronted with both at Cornell College and in their future lives.
+The diverse scholarly expertise of our faculty enables a curriculum steeped in national and transnational literary tradition while fully engaged with the contemporary world.
+Our faculty endeavor to teach you to read, evaluate, and write clearly about “the prose of the world”—the myriad of texts you will be confronted with both at Cornell College and in the future.